-National Art Honor Society Student Council
+National Art Honor Society

-National Honor Society Future Educators of America
+National Honor Society

+FCCLA

+Homecoming Royalty

+Student Council

+Educators Rising

-Homecoming Royalty Prom Royalty
+Prom Royalty

+Duster Robotics

 Section 5 Activity Eligibility for High School

 In order to represent a high school in an interscholastic activity, a student must abide by eligibility rules set forth by the Nebraska School Activities Association.
 If you do not understand any of the rules stated below, consult the Activities Director.